claudioc/boxedo/README.md

 Configuring the magic link authentication takes a moment, though:
 - first, you can only use one of the supported email providers: sendgrid, mailgun or plain smtp.
 Sendgrid and Mailgun provide a fair amount of free emails that you can send with their services, but you have to "white list" all the emails you want to use beforehand (to avoid abusing their services).
 If you have a better option, please talk to me and I will add it as a supported provider.
-- second, you have to manage your users via the CLI (./cli/boxedo), using the commands `user-list`, `user-add`, `user-role` and `user-del`.
+- second, you have to manage your users via the Boxedo CLI, using the commands `user-list`, `user-add`, `user-role` and `user-del`.
 Note that only a simple, formal validation is performed by the CLI (no email is sent at the moment of the user creation)

 Something that is already planned for future releases includes:
 - OAuth2 support with a (small) selection of providers
 - maybe SAML for more corporate usages
-- ability to provision users with an API instead of a CLI
+- ability to provision users with an API instead of a CLI for corporate IAM integration

 ### User roles